 - Make certain that you are in compliance with local, state/provincial and federal regulations regarding transporting agricultural equipment on public roadways. - Make certain that all wheels and tires are in good repair and that tires are inflated to proper pressure.
 Do not under-inflate or overinflate. - 3.
-Make certain that all wheel bolts/lug nuts are tightened to proper torque specifications (refer to specification chart in Section 7.2). - 4.
-Fully retract all telescoping Conveyor section and secure before transporting. - Make certain that all mechanical locks and integral anchor chains are safely and positively connected before loading or transporting. - 6.
-Raise and secure all jack stands if applicable. - Wrap up and bind to the frame all loose hydraulic and electrical ends. - Be sure that any necessary SMV (slow moving vehicle) signs, reflectors and lights required by law are in proper place and are clearly visible to oncoming and overtaking traffic. - Be sure that the Conveyor is positively hitched to the towing vehicle.
-Use a safety chain to assure a safe hitch hook-up when transporting. - 10.
-Adhere to local regulations regarding maximum weight, width and length. - 11.
+Make certain that all wheel bolts/lug nuts are tightened to proper torque specifications (refer to specification chart in Section 7.2). - Center the Stingers (if so equipped) and secure before transporting. - Make certain that all mechanical locks and integral anchor chains are safely and positively connected before loading or transporting. - 6.
+Raise and secure all jack stands if applicable. - Wrap up and bind to the frame all loose hydraulic and electrical ends. - 8.
+To prepare the self-contained tractive drive: - a.
+Remove and stow drive chain or - b.
+Disengage power wheel gears. - Be sure that any necessary SMV (slow moving vehicle) signs, reflectors and lights required by law are in proper place and are clearly visible to oncoming and overtaking traffic. - Be sure that the Collecting Conveyor is positively hitched to the towing vehicle.
+Use a safety chain to assure a safe hitch hook-up when transporting. - 11.
+Adhere to local regulations regarding maximum weight, width and length. - 12.
 Do not exceed 15 MPH (25 Km/H).
-Reduce speed on rough roads and surfaces. - Do not allow anyone to ride on the Conveyor or towing vehicle during transport. - 13.
+Reduce speed on rough roads and surfaces. - Do not allow anyone to ride on the conveyor or towing vehicle during transport. - 14.
 Always use hazard flashers on the towing vehicle when transporting.